frederic-perez/AmE-dictionary/data/idioms.md

 __toe-to-toe__
 __together__
 __Tom Swifty__ :two::hammer:
+__tomorrow will be another day__ A common idiom that means that no matter how bad things seem today, there is always the hope and promise of a fresh start tomorrow.
 __tone deaf__
 __tongue in cheek__
 __tongue twister__ A word or phrase that is hard to say clearly due to difficult alliteration or pronunciation.